invictus-integration/docs-ifa/dashboard/alerting.md

 At the bottom, you will see a red button Delete Rule.
 Click on it and it will be deleted.

 ![alerting](../images/dashboard/alerting8.JPG)

-**The Alerting tab will only be visible after a flow has been created.
-This tab will not be visible during the creation of a new flow**

 ## Parameters Description